 The Faithful Sarus Crane

 According to the folklore in India, the Sarus crane is believed to be a symbol of faithfulness.
 This is represented in our ancient art and brass figurines.
-It is also said that killing one would cause the other one to die of grief.
+It is also said that killing one bird would cause its partner to die of grief.
 I think this holds true because I have always seen them in pairs.
 And they remain aware of each other’s whereabouts even while feeding.
 In case they sense any danger, one of them gives a warning call to alert the other and they fly away together.

-I had a chance to see them in the breeding season in Basai wetland.
-Unlike the Indian Peafowl, where only the male dances, both male and female dance jumping around in shallow water with wings outstretched trying to impress each other like excited kids who have just found a puddle of water to splash around in, sometimes mimicking each other’s moves and at others, just doing their own thing.
+I got an opportunity to witness their dance in Basai wetland.
+Unlike the Indian Peafowl, where only the male dances, both our boy and girl danced, jumping around in shallow water.
+With wings outstretched, trying to impress each other like excited kids who have just found a puddle of water to splash around in, sometimes mimicking each other’s moves and at others, just doing their own thing.

-The larger nest is made mainly with wheat straw on the ground itself (Featured image at the top).
-The lady very patiently incubates while the male keeps a watch for danger while tending to her and bringing food.
+The large nest is made mainly with wheat straw on the ground itself (Featured image at the top).
+The lady very patiently incubates while our man keeps a watch for danger while tending to her and bringing food.
 At times getting nesting material to reinforce the nest.
 Once in a while, she gets up to turn the egg, which she does gently with utmost precision and care despite her large size.

 The Sarus crane has been classified as vulnerable to extinction.